 03.17 Skill.
 A demonstrated ability and expertness to perform tasks successfully on the job.

 03.18 Specialized and Advanced Training.
 Technical training which increases the depth of an individual’s knowledge in a specific area.
 Specialized and advanced training can be commenced after completing the inspector qualification requirements or concurrent with other proficiency-level training.
 However, unless specifically identified in the proficiency-level training for the inspector classification, specialized and advanced training are not required for Full Inspector Qualification.
-(Examples include fire protection,.
+(Examples include fire protection (Appendices C7 and D3), cybersecurity (Appendix C14), and inservice inspection (Appendix D2).

 1245-04 RESPONSIBILITIES AND AUTHORITIES